pingcap/docs-cn/dev/reference/transactions/transaction-model.md

 **Note:**
 >
-> On the business side, remember to check the returned results of `commit` because even there is no error in the execution, there might be errors in the `commit` process.
+> On the application side, remember to check the returned results of `COMMIT` because even there is no error in the execution, there might be errors in the `COMMIT` process.

 ## Differences from MySQL

 ### Transaction retry

-By default, transactions that fail may automatically be retried by TiDB, which may lead to lost updates.
-This feature can be disabled by setting `tidb_retry_limit = 0`.
+While the transaction retry is not enabled by default, TiDB can automatically retry failed transactions when `tidb_disable_txn_auto_retry = 0`.
+This feature is disabled by default because retry might lead to lost updates.

 ### Large transactions